-An SMS Keyword Campaign is where the rubber really hits the road in our text message marketing app.
-These are increasing in popularity as a way to easily engage potential customers with targeted offers or deliver information straight to their mobile devices via text message.
+SMS keyword campaigns are increasing in popularity as a way to easily engage potential customers with targeted offers or deliver information straight to mobile devices via text message.

 How to set up a

 To set up a campaign, go to the “Campaigns” page in your TextSanity account.
-Then, simply click the “+ New Campaign” button on the upper-right hand corner of your screen.
+Click the “+ New Campaign” button on the upper-right hand corner of your screen.

 Next, name your campaign.
 (This is for your own reference.)

-Click next and receive the prompt to pick a keyword.
-Please note that you cannot use a keyword that’s already in use with another campaign.
+Click next and pick a keyword.
+Please note: you cannot use a keyword that’s already in use with another campaign.
 Keywords are not case sensitive.

 Now you’ll need to choose between Single Message or Multiple Messages.